teamboxcoxrox/teamboxcoxrox.gitlab.io/README.txt

 pip install -r /docs/requirements.txt

+Any further missing packages can be installed following instructions found at https://pip.pypa.io/en/stable/reference/pip_install/

 Note separate javascript libraries are required for the visualization part of this application.
 Those libraries are contained in the visualization folder in the project repository.

-For information on running the data pipeline, please refer to the README.txt file in the /docs directory.

-This project includes code that downloads data from the source data repository, pre-processes and restructures that data and then creates pets.db, which is a Sqlite3 database.
-The resulting database database contains 2 tables that hold product information for 205,999 amazon products, and 6,542,483 product reviews.

-The overall size of the pets.db database is:  4.7G

-======================  EXECUTION ======================
+======================  EXECUTION - How to run a demo on your code ======================

-Data Analytics Pipeline Components:
+DATA ANALYTICS PIPELINE

-The rest of this document will outline the steps performed by the analytics pipeline process.
+This section will outline the steps performed by the analytics pipeline process.
+Please note that the boxcoxrox_pipeline.py file located in the CODE folder will generated the products_prepped.csv that will be used by the visualization component.
+The pipeline script boxcoxrox_pipeline.py will include the execution of the following processes detailed below:
+1. Data download
+2. DFTI: Direct Frequency Topic Identification
+3. Sentiment Analysis
+4. Product Ranking Analysis
+5. Latent Dirichlet Allocation (LDA) Topic Analysis
+6. Link Validation
+7. Final Data Assembly

+To run the code you, enter the following command into your command prompt in the directory where boxcoxrox_pipeline.py is located

+python boxcoxrox_pipeline.py

+--------------------- Data download  ---------------------
-- Data download:  The data pipeline downloads data for this project from the following url:
+The data pipeline downloads data for this project from the following url:

 http://deepyeti.ucsd.edu/jianmo/amazon/categoryFiles/Pet_Supplies.json.gz
 http://deepyeti.ucsd.edu/jianmo/amazon/metaFiles/meta_Pet_Supplies.json.gz